 Sec.
 5.01.
-This grievance procedure applies to all University faculty defined in Section 1.02 but the Provost may approve amendments by an individual unit to adapt the procedure to its specific conditions or circumstances.
+This grievance procedure applies to all school faculty defined in Section 1.02.

 Sec.
 5.02.
 A Faculty Grievance Hearing Panel (FGHP) is established from whose members each Grievance Hearing Board will have two selected randomly, subject to the exceptions contained in Sec.
 5.03.
-The FGHP will consist of tenured faculty members, elected by each school or college in accordance with written rules formulated by that unit.
+The FGHP will consist of tenured faculty members, elected by the school in accordance with written rules formulated by that unit (Recommendation - the two EC members for the departments/programs will serve this role).
 Membership on the FGHP will be allotted as follows: the College of Literature, Science, and the Arts and the Medical School, four members each; the Ross School of Business, the College of Engineering, the School of Public Health and the School of Music, Theatre, and Dance, two each; and all other schools and colleges, one each.
 FGHP members will serve single staggered terms of three years, except that initially nine members will be chosen by lot to serve one year, nine by lot to serve two years, and the rest will serve three years.
 FGHP members may not serve consecutive terms.
 Vacancies will be filled in the same manner except that if the unexpired term is one year or less, the replacement member shall serve an additional three-year term.